Object handles, type serialization, and proxy classes

 Serialization

-How Java objects are converted to JSON for the wire, how Python reconstructs them as proxy objects, and how the object handle registry works.
+How Java objects are serialized for the wire (as msgpack or JSON), how Python reconstructs them as proxy objects, and how the object handle registry works.

 Object Handles